ModFest/template/README.md

 - In (renamed) `ModId.java`, correct `"mod_id"` and `[Mod ID]` to your ID and mod name.
   - Optionally, uncomment the logger line and change the hello message to something unique
 - Run `./gradlew runClient` to validate the mod still launches
-- Commit and push these changes (Ctrl+K in IntelliJ)
+- Commit and push these changes (Ctrl+K in IntelliJ) with the message `initial commit` - check "amend" if you prefer one initial commit.

 ### Develop your mod